infraspecdev/infraspec.dev/content/blog/tftp-overview.md

 ### DATA message

-<p style='text-align: justify;'>The Data packet carries a portion of the file being transferred, typically containing a block of data.
+The Data packet carries a portion of the file being transferred, typically containing a block of data.
 Each Data packet includes a block number to facilitate sequential transmission and acknowledgment.
 After sending a Data packet, the sender awaits an ACK packet from the receiver before transmitting the next block.
 If the sender doesn't receive an ACK within a specified timeout period, it retransmits the Data packet.

 <u>Packet Layout of DATA message:</u>